 A cold sore (also known as Orolabial herpes) is an infection caused by the Herpes Simplex Virus (HSV).
 It is not an uncommon condition.
 According to the World Health Organization (WHO), about 3.7 billion people under the age of 50 are infected with this virus.
-Cold sores are caused by the HSV-1 virus, which is infectious and incurable (1).
-However, the sore itself can be healed with medication.
+Cold sores are caused by the HSV-1 virus, which is contagious (1).